 Abstract

-A workshop held at the annual meeting of the Canadian Society of Microbiologists highlighted bioinformatics methods to analyse microbiome datasets.
-A summary of the material presented, review of new methods of analysis and the importance of careful dataset analyses are presented herein.
-Given the growing number of studies uncovering the critical role of clusters of microbes in health and disease, and the need to understand alterations to their composition and function following intervention with fecal transplant, probiotics, diet and pharmaceutical agents, a clear understanding of bioinformatics is essential.
+A workshop held at the annual meeting of the Canadian Society of Microbiologists highlighted compositional data analysis methods, and the importance of exploratory data analysis, for the analysis of microbiome datasets generated by high throughput sequencing.
+A summary of the content of that workshop, a review of new methods of analysis, and information on the importance of careful analyses are presented herein.
+The workshop focussed on explaining the rationale behind the use of compositional data analysis, and a demonstration of these methods for the examination of microbiome datasets using published datasests as examples.
+A clear understanding of bioinformatics methodologies and the type of data being analyzed is essential given the growing number of studies uncovering the critical role of clusters of microbes in health and disease, and the need to understand alterations to their composition and function following intervention with fecal transplant, probiotics, diet and pharmaceutical agents.

+Key Words: microbiome, compositional data, correlation, multiple test correction

 Introduction

-The discipline of microbiology has had a resurgence with human microbiome studies that have shown a major link between health and disease (Fremont et al. 2013; Lourenço et al. 2014; Urbaniak et al. 2014).
+Human microbiome studies have shown a major link between microbial composition and health and disease and dysbiosis (Fremont et al. 2013; Lourenço et al. 2014; Urbaniak et al. 2014).
 High throughput sequencing methodologies have made this possible, along with breakthroughs in culture techniques.
-The former has used approaches such as 16S rRNA gene sequencing, metagenomics, transcriptomics and meta-transcriptomics, leading to the generation of vast amounts of data that must be simplified and analyzed (Di Bella et al. 2013).
-Indeed, each sample may have tens to hundreds of thousands of sequence reads associated with it, and the entire dataset across all samples can easily have hundreds of millions to billions of reads.
+The former has used approaches such as 16S rRNA gene sequencing, metagenomics, transcriptomics and meta-transcriptomics, leading to vast datasets that must be simplified and analyzed (Di Bella et al. 2013).
+Indeed, each sample may have tens of thousands to millions of sequence reads associated with it, and the entire dataset across all samples can easily have hundreds of millions to billions of reads.
 Such has been the rapidity of these developments that some studies appear to have been published using methods that are at worst flawed and at best not sufficiently well utilized.
 The result can be papers that journals and the lay media publicize as major advances or breakthroughs, when in some cases the data are far from sufficient for such claims (Hsiao et al. 2013; Mazmanian 2015).

-A Bioinformatics Workshop was held on June 16, 2015 in Regina at the Annual Meeting of the Canadian Society of Microbiologists with the goal of teaching how to analyse large microbiome datasets, and increase the accuracy and dependability of the results.
-A summary of the workshop is hereby presented for the benefit of others interested in this area.
-The goals of the microbiome analysis are generally to determine (i) the complexity of an individual sample using one or several alpha diversity metrics; (ii) if the samples form subgroups that are congruent with the experimental design or some other metadata; and (iii) which taxa are driving the differences observed between groups.
-Participants in the workshop were encouraged to bring their own datasets and to learn how to explore and analyze their data.
+A Bioinformatics Workshop was held on June 16, 2015 in Regina at the Annual Meeting of the Canadian Society of Microbiologists with the goal of demonstrating how to analyse large microbiome datasets, the importance of individual and group exploratory data analysis, and on how to increase the accuracy and dependability of the analyses.
+Participants were introduced to the concept and importance of multivariate compositional data and why datasets of this type can give misleading results when analyzed by current methods.
+Examples were used from the literature that outlined the dangers of improper understanding of data analysis in this area.
+This manuscript provides an expanded rationale for using compositional data analysis methods, a brief review of methods for compositional data analysis of microbiome datasets and a complete description of the approach.
+A supplementary document is included that contains all the R code and further explanation for two worked examples.

-Starting out

-Such is the nature of this field that ‘beginners’ require some basic training in genetics and computational biology, with at least an understanding of the R statistical application (R Core Team) and DNA/RNA sequencing.
-All participants used their own laptop and some had their own datasets already acquired from 454, Illumina or other sequence runs.
-An assumption was made that a given sample has been appropriately collected, handled and processed.
-This is actually not something to be taken for granted, and much remains to be done to optimize sample collection, reduce the risk of contamination, and minimize degradation.
-Likewise, the primer selection can play a large role in what results emerge (Walker et al. 2015).